centiservice/mats3/README.md

 The intention is that coding a Mats service Endpoint *feels like* coding a normal service method that performs synchronous RPC (e.g. REST) calls to other services, while reaping all the benefits of an asynchronous Message-Oriented communication paradigm.
 In addition, each stage is independently transactional, making a system made up of these services exceptionally resilient against any type of failure.
 The use of message queues, along with the stateless nature of the system, makes high availability and scalability as simple as running the same endpoint on more than one node.

 The Mats API consist nearly solely of interfaces, not depending on any specific messaging platform's protocol or API.
 In the current sole implementation of the Mats API, which employs the Java Message Service API (JMS v1.1) as the queue interface, each stage has a set of threads that receives messages using a JMS MessageConsumer.

+## Production Ready

+This code has for several years been running in production as the sole inter service communication layer in a quite large financial system consisting of >40 "micro" services and several hundred Mats Endpoints, and before that (since 2014) the system ran on a previous incarnation of the underlying ideas.
+Several million messages are produced and consumed each day.
+The Message Broker in use in this production setup is Apache ActiveMQ, but all unit and integration tests also run on Apache Artemis (formerly JBoss HornetQ, and what RedHat AMQ is built on). *(RabbitMQ with its JMS client is not yet advised, due to some differing semantics in this broker, e.g. infinite, tight-loop retries without DLQ)*.

 # Rationale